haodongzhang0118/Conditional-Chest-X-ray-Generative-Diffusion-Model/README.md

 Here is the completely instruction for this project:

+# Demo:

+The project.ipynb is the simple demo that using our model generates an image based on random labels (0 - 13)

+We recommend that using a GPU to run it, othervise it may take 12 mins.

+Before using the project.ipynb, download checkpoints from the google drive with the link: https://drive.google.com/drive/folders/1Prr-fasZ2LHesbOABDAFgiin2PmS3M2q?usp=sharing
+There are several checkpoints in it.
+We recommend to use 0090000.pt which is the latest with 90000 training steps.

+Putting them into the same folder to avoid errors.

+project.html is the html version of the finished running project.ipynb.

 # Dataset

 The dataset we used is MIMIC-CXR-JPG v2.0.0, which is about 400 ~ 500 GB.
 It is impossible to upload it into the github.
 However, it can be downloaded from the website https://physionet.org/content/mimic-cxr-jpg/2.0.0/.